vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   (10.79 s).
 Logs: `cmake-build-debug/value-audit/shared-envelope-fields-*`,
   `envelope-and-source-storage-*`, and `shared-storage-final-*`.

+## Keep source-map indexes with their chunk

+- Removed `SourceMap::Index` as a separately shared object.
+Each immutable `Part` constructs and owns its annotation indexes alongside the shared values;
+  joined maps retain one pointer per part instead of separately pairing values and indexes.
+This removes one private representation and an ownership pairing without adding allocations or rebuilding indexes during joins.
+- Annotation sequences still retain the underlying values independently.
+  Added a regression that destroys the session and joined map while retaining an annotation view, checking order, contents, and pointer identity.
+Existing snapshot/removal tests cover unaffected chunks and earlier revisions.
+- Removed three production lines.
+Validation: full Debug rebuild; all 21 CTest targets pass (10.79 s after the final incremental build).
+Logs:
+  `cmake-build-debug/value-audit/envelope-and-source-storage-*` and
+  `shared-storage-final-*`.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual